Senteris/SentMinePack/README.md

 `powerful-client` - client only mods.
 Install it if you have not problem with perfomance.

 `conflicts-with-shaders` - client only mods.
 Install it if you do not use a not-vanila shaders and if you have not problem with perfomance.

+## And

+Please don't turn on `spawn-npcs` at server.properties.
+Villagers greatly facilitate the extraction of emeralds.